 Breakglass provides temporary emergency access control in a fully secured and audited manner.
 Different user groups can request temporary additional security permissions in order to complete a specific task.

-Breakglass software enables fast and easy emergency access control for authorised users in a secure and flexible manner, supporting multiple user groups with different access and privilege levels.
-User groups, permitted requesters and authorised managers are fully controlled by RACF profiles, and all requests and approvals are fully audited via SMF records and console messages.
+Breakglass software enables fast and easy emergency access control for authorized users in a secure and flexible manner, supporting multiple user groups with different access and privilege levels.
+User groups, permitted requesters and authorized managers are fully controlled by RACF profiles, and all requests and approvals are fully audited via SMF records and console messages.

 Breakglass temporarily enables one or more users to perform essential or emergency administration tasks: temporarily elevating their own privileges or providing an alternative user ID with special privileges.
 Both approaches are secure and fully auditable.

 User interface via standard web browser over encrypted HTTPS connection

 Authorized users requiring Breakglass access to applications either request access to a Breakglass user ID or request elevated privileges for their own user ID

 Allows multiple users concurrent access to Breakglass

 Depending on time of day, requests are granted automatically or require manager approval